gbolly/dash-chat/README.md

     }
 }
 ```
 Renders an HTML table.
+You provide the table by setting:

+- header: a list of strings representing the column names.
+    > Example: ["Order ID", "Item", "Quantity", "Total"]

+- data: a list of rows, where each row is a list of strings (or values) for the cells.
+    > Example: [["#1021", "Apple iPhone", 1, "$799"], ["#1022", "Samsung Galaxy", 2, "$1398"]]

 The props object supports all the arguments you would pass to [`dbc.Table`](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/table/) in dash-bootstrap-components.

+#### Multiple renderers as a list at `"content"`
 Multiple supported renderers can also be provided as the assistants' content:
 ```python
 {